TLX-Protocol/api/README.md

 For each invite code it will call our API endpoint to check if that Invite code has been used.
 If it has been used, there will be a visual indicator for this.
 Next to each invite code will be a copy button allowing users to copy the invite code.

+### Privacy Policy

+Our Privacy Policy will need to be updated now that we are collecting additional information from our users.